claykaufmann/blackjack/README.md

 - Clay Kaufmann

 The core idea of the project was to implement a Flask server that handled game logic, with a React frontend that displayed the game on a public URL.
-Available at `cs205.claykaufmann.com`

 ## Getting Started Development